danpape/YubiKey-Guide/README.md

 849
 ```

-**Optional** A hardware random number generator like [OneRNG](http://onerng.info/onerng/) will increase the speed of entropy generation and possibly its quality.
+Depending on the age of your hardware, it could be a few hundred bits to a few thousand bit.
+If your hardware shows available entropy in the few hundred bits range, you might consider getting a hardware random number generator.
+A hardware random number generator like [OneRNG](http://onerng.info/onerng/) will increase the speed of entropy generation and possibly its quality.
 To install and configure OneRNG:

 ```console
 $ sudo apt-get install -y rng-tools at python-gnupg openssl